What is Data Schema? Types, Examples and Best Practices for 2025

 Your schema might define that patient records always contain fields like patient_id (integer), admission_date (timestamp), diagnosis_code (string), and treatment_cost (decimal).

-This structure ensures that everyone, from data engineers to business analysts, knows exactly what to expect when working with patient data.
+This structure ensures that everyone, from data engineers to business analysts, knows exactly what to expect and what to look for when working with patient data.

 Without a clear schema, your data becomes unpredictable.